-However, a number of potential minor upgrades and modifications to surface infrastructure at the Chain Valley pit top that were approved as part of the Mining Extension Project (SSD-5465) may be undertaken during the term of this MOP.
+Potential minor upgrades and modifications to surface infrastructure at the Chain Valley pit top that were approved as part of the Mining Extension Project (SSD-5465) may be undertaken during the term of this MOP.
 Any new constructions or alterations will be undertaken in accordance with the respective approvals in place at each site.